-Why payment defaults are so dangerous for companies
+Why payment defaults can be dangerous for companies

 The invoice amount includes a proportion of your operating costs, for which you have already paid in advance.
 The margin is your company's profit, which you cannot do without.
 If the money is not received, you lack liquid assets that you urgently need for reinvestment.
 If several default payments occur together, you will only have an additional cash injection to tide you over.
 That's why the media repeatedly report on healthy, profitable businesses that come under pressure from corporate customers because of poor payment practices and liquidity problems.

 Definition: When do we speak of payment default?

 Experts distinguish between the terms payment disruption and non-payment.
 If a buyer fails to settle an invoice after the payment deadline has expired, this is legally considered a payment disruption.
 This does not then mean that the money will never be received.
 At this point, a company still has the prospect of using dunning procedures to obtain the outstanding amount.
 Non-payment refers to the situation when it is clear you will have to write off the invoice amount.
 Reminders, collection procedures, and legal action have all failed to help.
 Your corporate customer is on the verge of or already in the middle of insolvency.
 In common parlance, we often use the terms congruently.

 Successfully managing non-payment risk rests on three important pillars: